sundharwinston/JavascriptGrammer/views/Evaluation2/algorithm-pseudocode.md

 step 3: declare another one function name of lang with two parameter.

+step 3.1: inside a function check if type of parameter is function or not. if it is a function then go to step 4.2. else go to step 5.

-step 3.1: call the function check using function parameter and store the data in variable.
+step 3.2: call the function check using function parameter and store the data in variable.

-step 3.2: print the data that is stored in variable.
+step 3.3: print the data that is stored in variable.

 step 4: invoke a function with two parameter one is value and another one parameter is function name.

-step 5: stop the program
+step 5: stop the program.

 ## Pseudocode :